 If a warrant for your arrest is granted, the police will come to your home or place of work to execute it.
 After your arrest, you will be transported to the local police station for your booking.
 Booking involved the officers fingerprinting and photographing you and collecting your biographical information.
 When booking is done, you will be taken to the station’s holding cell or the local jail to await your bail hearing, which typically occurs within 48 hours of booking.

-The Criminal Arraignment in Salt Lake City
+The Criminal Arraignment Process

 A criminal arraignment is a relatively brief proceeding where the judge reads the charges against you, advises you of your rights, and asks you to enter an initial plea of guilty or not guilty.
 In cases involving disorderly persons offenses, New Jersey’s version of misdemeanors, the arraignment will occur in the municipal court at or around the same time as the bail hearing.
 For the more serious indictable offenses, New Jersey’s version of felonies, the arraignment will not occur until further along, in the superior court after an indictment has been issued.
 If you are not arrested but simply issued a citation with an arraignment date on it, an experienced criminal defense lawyer like those at the Law Offices of John J. Zarych can reach out to the prosecutor to try to work out a deal where the case can be resolved at your first appearance.